AlixYehia/ITS-EM/README.md

 I immersed myself in the intricacies of system simulations, ensuring that each component seamlessly integrated with the others.
 From hardware configuration to coding, I was responsible for integrating the code for the entire system to function together.
 I took charge of the project's technical aspects, focusing on creating a coherent and easily maintainable system.

 My involvement extended to the deployment of AI and computer vision technologies, enriching the project's capabilities.
 Additionally, I undertook the monumental task of documenting the project's journey.
-This involved delving into a vast array of literature, meticulously reviewing papers, and distilling complex concepts into the comprehensive ITS-EM Formal Report.
+This involved delving into a vast array of literature, meticulously reviewing papers, and distilling complex concepts into the comprehensive ITS-EM Book.

 ## Documentation
 For detailed documentation, please refer to the [documentation](Documents/ITS-EM_Graduation_Book.pdf).